Takashiidobe/notes/src/books/clean-ruby.md

 - Info
 - List

-that don\'t convey information to the reader.
+that don't convey information to the reader.

 Instead of: